 The best practice is to tap your shutter button briefly to avoid dozens of photos that you don’t want — and will have to delete later.

-How to take burst images on iPhone 11 or later
+How to take burst photos on iPhone 11 or later

 If you are shooting with an iPhone 11 or later, you won’t be able to hold your finger on the shutter to take burst photos.
 Newer-model iPhones use this action to record short videos instead, which can be quite useful in its own right.
 Taking burst photos with newer phones is still pretty effortless, though.
 With the newer phones, you can quickly switch between regular photos, videos, and burst photos.
 Here’s how to do it: